chivington/SIMPLEST-Neural-Network-Possible/README.md

 "simplest-nn-oo.py" is just an object oriented version of "simplest-nn.py"

-They do the same thing and achieve the same performance.
-The OO version is just there if you'd like to see how to implement it in that way.
+They do the same thing and achieve the same results.
+The OO version is just there in case you want to see how to implement it in that way.

 Email john@discefasciendo.com with questions.